apavlushina/sbrothers/README.md

 ### README

-This test assignment was built with React and deployed to [Heroku](http://secure-citadel-62833.herokuapp.com/) (please wait a minute when open the link - it have to wake up :)
+This assignment was built with React and deployed to [Heroku](http://secure-citadel-62833.herokuapp.com/) <br/>
+(please wait a minute when open the link - it have to wake up :)

 ## Table of contents: